DZBohan/DZBohan/README.md

 -  👋 I’m Bohan Zhang

--  💻 I'm a Research Applied Bioinformatician
+-  💻 I'm a Ph.D student at City of Hope

--  🏥 I'm working at Norris Cancer Center, Keck Medcine of USC
+-  🏥 I was a bioinformatician at USC Norris Cancer Center

--  👨‍🎓 I was a MS student at USC
+-  👨‍🎓 I was a MS student at USC studying bioinformatics

 # Contact